I Got Hometown Advantage. Here’s my 48 hour Toronto itinerary

 Baldwin Street, Restaurants (*Hidden Gem)

+Yes, you might have guessed it’s the same Baldwin family who owned the land that the steps used to get to Casa Loma are built on.
 This small Toronto enclave is located in Toronto’s Grange Park neighborhood.
 Baldwin Village is famous for its small shops and restaurants like, Shawarma and Falafel Place, Chardise, Sid’s Deli, and many other favorited restaurants of Toronto.

 Kensington Market is Toronto’s self-proclaimed “most vibrant and diverse neighbourhood”.
 This bustling Toronto neighborhood serves as a fine indicator of Toronto’s multicultural diversity.
 No establishment in Kensington Market is the same.
 Vendors, shops, and restaurants of all sorts of ethnicities make up the melting pot that is Toronto’s “most vibrant and diverse neighbourhood”.